ripanmukherjee/Robotic-Greeter/Development/Speech_Recognition_Code/README.rst

 "ImportError: No module named speech_recognition," then you need to install it.

 Speech_recognition and gtts is an extra module that you need to import first to run this code.
-To install it, please go to the Speech_recognition_Installation_ folder.
+To install it, please go to the Speech_Recognition_Installation_ folder.
 Also, you can find the same folder inside the Installation_Documents_ folder.

-Before running any of this code, please read the documents (README) from Speech_recognition_Installation_ folder.
+Before running any of this code, please read the documents (README) from Speech_Recognition_Installation_ folder.

-.. _Speech_recognition_Installation:
+.. _Speech_Recognition_Installation:

 Install NLTK :
 -----------------------------------